-However, even the correction of OLD COVENANT is misleading, because there’s not just one covenant in the Hebrew Bible/Old Testament – BUT SEVEN DIVINE COVENANTS!
-There are SEVEN COVENANTS that God has specifically called “covenants;” they are –
+However, even the correction of OLD COVENANT is misleading, because there’s not just one covenant in the Hebrew Bible/Old Testament – BUT AT LEAST SEVEN DIVINE COVENANTS!
+Some might even argue as many as TEN DIVINE COVENANTS!

 WHAT ABOUT THE ADAMIC COVENANT?

-Should the covenant count be eight, instead of seven?
-There are many who claim that all of the elements of covenant are there in the Garden of Eden, but I excluded it from the list because the word “covenant” is not used in the Eden account, and I believe it’s because God did not want the word “covenant” associated with Eden.
+Should this be counted among the covenants?
+There are many who claim that all of the elements of covenant are there in the Garden of Eden, but I excluded it from the minimum list because the word “covenant” is not used in the Eden account, and I believe it’s because God did not want the word “covenant” associated with Eden.

 HOW CAN IT BE DONE WHEN IT’S NOT FINISHED?

 So when we consider the fact that there’s another covenant coming, a final covenant, for the Millennial reign, and that God has NOT completely fulfilled all the previous covenants either, then how can we legitimately claim that the “Old Testament has been fulfilled” or that the “Old Testament is no longer relevant”?
 Those who make either one of these claims has apparently not spent any time, or very little time, actually studying the Hebrew Bible/Old Testament, because if they did, they would see, as I do, what a clearly unfounded claim that they are actually making.